Catholic Church in Norway: Catholic immigrants

 The Catholic Church remained very much a minority church of a few thousand people up to the decades following World War II.
 However, with increased immigration from the 1960s onwards, the Catholic Church grew quickly: from 6,000 in 1966 to 40,000 in 1996 and to over 200,000 in 2013.

 At first, the immigrants came from Germany, the Netherlands, and France.
 Immigration from Chile, the Philippines, and from a wide range of other countries began in the 1970s.
 Among the largest groups are Vietnamese and Tamils.
 This development has further increased after 2008 with a high number of economic migrants from Poland and Lithuania.
 Poles, who number an estimated 120,000 as of 2006, are currently the largest group of Catholics in Norway.
-There are Chaldean Catholics with their own priest besides the Roman rite Catholics.
+As of 2015, besides members of the Latin Church, there were Chaldean Catholics with their own priest.

 Members

 Membership inflation fraud conviction

-In 2015, it was discovered that the Oslo Catholic Diocese had stated too high membership numbers in the period 2010 to 2014, and therefore received too many state subsidies.
+In 2015, it was discovered that the Catholic Diocese of Oslo had stated too high membership numbers in the period 2010 to 2014, and therefore received too many state subsidies.
 The diocese applied for and received state support on behalf of all the Catholic congregations in Norway, because it kept the centralised membership register for all the country's Catholic congregations.
-It emerged that employees in the Oslo Catholic Diocese had 'used the telephone directory to select names that appear Catholic', for example by appearing to be Polish or Spanish.
+It emerged that employees in the Diocese of Oslo had "used the telephone directory to select names that appear Catholic", for example by appearing to be Polish or Spanish.
 The diocesan staff searched for the social security numbers of these people, entered them in the membership register and demanded state support for these alleged members.
 The County Governor of Oslo and later also the Ministry of Culture then demanded that the diocese return the funds that they had been wrongfully paid.
 The case ended in court, and both the district court on 20 November 2017 and the Court of Appeal on 13 March 2019 upheld the State's decision that the money, almost 40.6 million Norwegian kroner, should be repaid by the Catholic Church in Norway.
-Additionally, a 2 million kroner fine for gross fraud and just over 300,000 kroner for the state's legal costs for the appeal trial had to be paid by the Oslo Catholic Diocese.
+Additionally, a 2 million kroner fine for gross fraud and just over 300,000 kroner for the state's legal costs for the appeal trial had to be paid by the Diocese of Oslo.